Robert-van-Engelen/Forth850/README.md

 ### PICK
 _xu ... x0 u -- xu ... x0 xu_
-pick u'th cell from the parameter stack
+pick u'th cell from the parameter stack;
+0 PICK is the same as DUP;
+1 PICK is the same as OVER

     : PICK 1+ CELLS SP@ + @ ;